oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 ![WAKEUP Packet](images/image18.png "WAKEUP Packet")<!-- .width="6.5in", .height="0.7222222222222222in" -->

 The wakeup packet is a signal sent from the Server to a client.
 It is an indication from the Server that the client should wake up.
 The client is not obliged to honor this request, nor may it even receive the packet.
-It can choose to ignore the request, or undertake one of the sequences outlined in [4.14.2](#sleeping-clients).
+It can choose to ignore the request, or undertake one of the sequences outlined in [4.14.2 "Sleeping Clients"](#sleeping-clients).
 The client need not respond to this packet.

 ### 3.14.1 WAKEUP Header <a id='wakeup-header'></a>

 The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
-Refer to [2.1](#structure-of-an-mqtt-sn-control-packet) for a detailed description.
+Refer to [2.1 "Structure of an MQTT-SN Control Packet"](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### 3.14.2 WAKEUP Actions <a id='wakeup-actions'></a>